jittinabraham/web-scraping-cpp/readme.md

 ./run

-This will scrape the price data and save it in the cardamom_data.json file.
+This will scrape the price data from the website and store it in the cardamom_data.json file.

-Viewing the Data
+🌍 Viewing the Data

+To view the scraped data in a browser:

-Open the frontend/index.html file in your browser.
+Open the frontend/index.html file.

-The webpage will display the contents of cardamom_data.json in a user-friendly, pretty-printed format.
+The page will display the contents of the cardamom_data.json file in a clean, pretty-printed format.

-CI/CD Pipeline
+🛠️ CI/CD Pipeline
+📅 Daily Automated Build & Scraping

-This project leverages GitHub Actions to automate the build, scraping, and updating process.
-The pipeline is configured to:
+This project uses GitHub Actions to automate the build and data scraping process.
+Every day at 10:00 AM UTC, the pipeline is triggered to:

 Build the C++ project.

-Run the scraping program at 10:00 AM UTC daily.
+Run the program to scrape the cardamom price data.

-Commit and push the updated cardamom_data.json file back to the repository.
+Commit and Push the updated cardamom_data.json file to the repository.

-GitHub Actions Workflow

-The pipeline configuration is located in .github/workflows/pipeline.yml, and it runs as follows:
+The CI/CD pipeline configuration is located in .github/workflows/pipeline.yml.

-Scheduled Execution: The pipeline is triggered every day at 10:00 AM UTC using a cron job.

-Build and Run: The C++ project is compiled, and the program is executed to scrape the price data.

-Commit and Push: After scraping, the updated cardamom_data.json is committed and pushed to the repository.

-You can monitor the status of the CI/CD pipeline from the Actions tab of the GitHub repository.

-Front-End Display
+💻 Front-End Display

 The frontend/ folder contains a simple HTML page (index.html) that uses JavaScript to fetch and display the cardamom price data from the cardamom_data.json file.

-The data is displayed in a pretty-printed format for easy reading.
+The data is shown in a pretty-printed format to make it easy for users to read and interpret.